End-to-end IoT solutions for developers and object-makers

 LoRaWAN: low data, long range

-- Bandwidth: LoRa is ideal for low data rate exchanges (300 bps to 5 kbps) over a long range.
+LoRa is ideal for low data rate exchanges (300 bps to 5 kbps) over a long range.
 It’s economical both in terms of bandwidth and power usage.
 This network is suited to objects that transmit small amounts of non-crucial information at regular intervals.
+In 2017, the Orange LoRa network in France covers 120 urban areas and industrial sites.

 LoRa is typically used in large-scale sectors where space is wide and information doesn’t need to circulate in real time.
 Examples include: